 Why is it important to pay off debt?
 Here 10 benefits of paying off debt.

 When I started out on my journey to a debt-free life, I realised that I needed a “why list.”
-This list saved me on several occasions; it kept me focused.
+This list saved me on several occasions; it kept me focused on future possibilities rather than on past failures.

 10 Benefits of Paying Off Debt